Establishing And Implementing The President’s “Department Of Government Efficiency”

 Action Summary:

-• Purpose: Address national injustice from January 6, 2021 events and initiate national reconciliation.
+• Purpose: Address national injustice and initiate reconciliation following the January 6, 2021 Capitol events.

-• Pleading Dismissals: Directs dismissal of pending indictments related to January 6 events.
+• Pending Indictments: Direct dismissal of all pending indictments against individuals for January 6 conduct.

 Risks and Considerations